 Department of State web site: http://travel.state.gov

-U.S. travelers may hear recorded information by calling the Department of State in Washington, DC at 202-647-5225.
+U.S. travelers may hear recorded information by calling the Department of State in Washington, DC at 202-647-5225 from a touchtone phone, or receive information by automated telefax by dialing 202-647-3000 from their fax machine.